 If you want to build muscle as quickly as possible, there are four things that need to be in order.
-These include a sufficient overloading stimulus, enough rest for repair and recovery, the proper nutrients to build muscle tissue out of, and a maximized hormonal environment to promote the growth of lean muscle tissue.
+These include:

-To help you gain a better understand of what each of these hormones is and how you can maximize them, let’s go through some basics.
+To help you gain a better understand of what each of these anabolic hormones are and how you can maximize them, let’s go through some basics.

 Testosterone: What is it?

 Testosterone you may already know of as the primary male sex hormone.
 It is the hormone that is released heavily during the puberty years and what causes males to develop their secondary sex characteristics.